BTTLab/stm32osc3ch/README.md

 A simple 3-channel digital oscilloscope based on the STM32F207ZG and its three built-in ADCs.
 The project uses the STM32F207's ADCs in **Triple Regular Simultaneous Mode** to acquire three analog signals at the same time.
 The captured data is transferred to a PC over UART and displayed using a Python application.

+This is part of a video series — this entry covers a 3-channel version of the oscilloscope.
+Future videos will push the sampling rate further and add quality-of-life improvements.

 This project is intended primarily as an educational and experimental oscilloscope rather than a replacement for a commercial oscilloscope.

 ## Features